Fiat Tempra: Mechanics

-Transmission was a standard five speed manual, but for the first time a midsize sedan was offered as with a continuously variable transmission which was previously available on the Fiat Uno, Panda, Ritmo and Tipo.
+The standard transmission was a five-speed manual, and a continuously variable transmission was also offered as an option, a first on a midsize saloon.
+The CVT transmission was previously available on the Uno, Panda, Ritmo and Tipo.

-This, called the "Selecta", was available only with the 1.6 litre engine with either bodystyle.
+The CVT transmission, called the "Selecta", was available only with the 1.6-litre engine with either bodystyle.
 As of July 1991, the 2.0 litre SX model became available with an optional four speed automatic transmission.

-Presented in Geneva 1992 (March), there was a version of the station wagon which offered the two litre engine, combined with permanent four wheel drive.
-The four wheel drive version had a slight front bias (56/44%).
+At the March 1992 Geneva Motor Show, a version with permanent four-wheel drive was introduced.
+It was only available in the Station Wagon bodystyle, fitted with the two-litre engine.
+The four-wheel drive system has a slight front bias (56/44%).

 During its six year production run, few changes were made apart from a minor facelift in April 1993, which resulted in a new front grille and other minor styling changes, as well as new equipment levels.